 Everything else about our few days in Sigirya and Dambulla’s cave temple down the road from us was bloody great.
 Lion rock, the Buddhist cave temple, shopping for an elephant (wooden) and all but one of the meals was excellent.

 Lion rock is a huge rock that originally had a palace built on top for a playboy prince.
 Waterways, gardens, pools and an enormous climb to the top.
 Really impressive.
 A cool extra were the monks sightseeing and letting people take pictures of them.

 The Buddhist cave temple is made up of five temples built within ages old caves and contain what seems like hundreds of Buddha statues.
 All of them were impressive and the whole temple was an amazing first visit to a Buddhist temple.

 It was cheap to get in and nice because at least 50% of the visitors were Sri Lankan's worshipping.
 The Golden temple at the very bottom of the mountain was very cool but the museum was disappointing.

 We went on our second safari, this time to Eco Park and although it wasn't the quality experience of Udawalawa and although we saw a small range of animals we did see an awful lot of elephants.

 ... including a number of baby elephants.

-It's was just a shame that the jeep drivers were gits who thought nothing of scaring the elephants and racing one another.
-But we did see some wonderful elephants.
+It's was just a shame that some of the jeep drivers were gits who thought nothing of scaring the elephants and racing one another.
+Our driver we a little more chilled out though.